Ruins of Herculaneum

 Ruins of Herculaneum information

-From the site's main gateway on Corso Resina, head down the wide boulevard to the entrance complex off on the left.
-Pick up your ticket here, along with a free map and guide booklet, and then follow the boulevard right to the actual ruins themselves.
+From the site's main gateway on Corso Resina, head down the walkway to the ticket office (at the bottom on your left).
+Ticket purchased, follow the walkway to the actual entrance to the ruins.

 Herculaneum's fate runs parallel to that of Pompeii.
 Destroyed by an earthquake in AD 62, the AD 79 eruption of Mt Vesuvius saw it submerged in a 16m-thick sea of mud that essentially fossilised the city.
 This meant that even delicate items, such as furniture and clothing, were discovered remarkably well preserved.
 Tragically, the inhabitants didn't fare so well; thousands of people tried to escape by boat but were suffocated by the volcano's poisonous gases.
 Indeed, what appears to be a moat around the town is in fact the ancient shoreline.
 It was here in 1980 that archaeologists discovered some 300 skeletons, the remains of a crowd that had fled to the beach only to be overcome by the terrible heat of clouds surging down from Vesuvius.

 The town itself was rediscovered in 1709 and amateur excavations were carried out intermittently until 1874, with many finds carted off to Naples to decorate the houses of the well-to-do or ending up in museums.
 Serious archaeological work began again in 1927 and continues to this day, although with much of the ancient site buried beneath modern Ercolano it's slow going.
 Indeed, note that at any given time some houses will invariably be shut for restoration.